HALL & OATES

 Hall & Oates is one of the artists you’re likely to hear more than just one song from on THE BEAT.

-Today we invite you back to 1976 (above) from their early years and… a more recent concert from 2019 (below) from this Rock N’ Roll Hall of Fame artist that has been cranking out amazing music, videos and live performances for over five decades.
+Today we invite you back to 1976 (above) from their early years and… a more recent concert from their Rock N’ Roll Hall of Fame induction (below).

 ABOUT HALL & OATES